traveno/logs-fike-io/src/posts/second-post.md

 ---
-title: An example as a second post
+title: LaTeX within Markdown, can it be done?
-date: 2023-07-19
+date: 2023-08-08
 blurb: Who said that?
 published: true
 layout: blog